Tinlicker

-Tinlicker is a Dutch electronic music group from Utrecht comprising Micha Heyboer and Jordi van Achthoven.
-Formed in 2012, they have released music on labels such as Anjunadeep, mau5trap, Astralwerks, and Armada.
-They have played festivals including Mysteryland, Creamfields, Tomorrowland, and Ultra.
+Tinlicker is a Dutch electronic music group from Utrecht comprising Micha Heyboer, Jordi van Achthoven & Hero Baldwin.
+Formed in 2012, they have released music on labels such as [PIAS], Anjunadeep and Armada.
+They have played festivals including Coachella, Pinkpop Festival, Creamfields, Sziget Festival, Tomorrowland (festival) and Ultra.

 History

+Debut (2012-2017)

-Tinlicker started as a solo project of Micha Heyboer (born 14 May 1979 in Utrecht, The Netherlands) on his own Zero Three Zero label, beginning with the release of the It's My First Time Here EP (7 December 2012) and the subsequent release of the Remember The Future album (8 April 2013).
+Tinlicker started as a solo project of Micha Heyboer (born 14 May 1979 in Utrecht, The Netherlands) on his own Zero Three Zero label, beginning with the release of the It's My First Time Here EP (7 December 2012) and the subsequent release of the Remember The Future demo compilation (8 April 2013).

 Through a mutual contact, Jordi van Achthoven (born 4 June 1983 in Gouda, The Netherlands) connected with Micha in 2014.
 Both artists were inspired by Paul Kalkbrenner, Trentemøller, and Moderat.
 They decided to continue as a duo and started working with Feed Me's Sotto Voce label.
 They released three EP's with Feed Me: Like No Other (1 December 2014), Into The Open (14 April 2015), and The Space In Between including "Oudegracht" (4 September 2015).
 The latter garnered significant online attention.

 Toolroom sublabel Zerothree released "Maandag" on 5 February 2016.
 Above & Beyond premiered it on their Group Therapy radio show.
-Later in 2016, Zerothree released the Automatic EP, including "In All The Fire", which premiered on Data Transmission.
+Later in 2016, Zerothree released the Automatic EP, including "In All The Fire", which premiered on Data Transmission.]